kjmullen/palindrome/README.md

 ## Hard Mode

-Make both an iterative and recursive version of your palindrome test function.
+* Make both an iterative and recursive version of your palindrome test function.
+* Add simple file logging into the palindrome.
+Log out at INFO level the time, phrase and if it was a palindrome.

 ## Additional Resources